cole-trapnell-lab/ATAC-Pipeline-Dev/README.md

 For more details on further arguments, run `python runall.py --help`

 ### Output
-1. A folder called `fastq` that holds the original fastq output from bcl2fastq along with some stats from illumina and from barcode correction.
+1. A folder called `fastq` that holds:
+  a.
+The original fastq output from bcl2fastq along with some stats from illumina.
+  b.
+A file called barcode_correct.log that holds the number of corrected, failed, and perfect barcodes from barcode correction.
 2. bcl2fastq_log.txt which holds the usual output from bcl2fastq - cluster density etc.
+3. Prefix.log, that has times when processes started and ended.
+4. Prefix.split.q10.sort.bam/bai - an indexed and sorted bam with all mapped reads with quality above 10. some other stuff